WenzhiBai/wenzhibai.github.io/index.md

                 Sept.
 2019 - Apr.
 2020<br />
                 Senior Algorithm Engineer, <a href="https://apollo.auto"> BAIDU APOLLO</a><br />
                 <b>HIGHLIGHTS: </b><br />
-                ● Realized the vehicle dynamic relocalization and initialization through getting the optimal solution by RANSAC plus Global Bundle Adjustment<br />
+                ● Realized the vehicle dynamic relocalization and parameters initialization through getting the optimal solution by RANSAC and Bundle Adjustment<br />
+                ● Built basic modules such as data buffer manager, transformation manager, OpenGL visual debugging tool, etc., which provided the solid foundation for the whole SFM system<br />
                 ● Constructed a set of automatic testing and recording module<br />
-                ● Built a sensor data repository based on Ring Buffer<br />
                 ● Realized the online automatic calibration module of camera external parameters
                 </p>
             </td>